shapespark/api/README.md

   `[0.01,5]` range, default to `0.2`.
 + `size`: for all light types except `area`, optional, in `[0.01,0.5]` range, defaults to `0.02` for sun and `0.1` for all other light types.
-+ `instances`: a list of light instances that use the settings.
++ `instances`: required, a list of light instances that use the settings.

 Each instance has the following properties: